MarthaEbubechi/Dano-Airlines-Customer-Satisfaction-Survey/README.md

 - **_Recommendation_**:More attention should be paid to them as they are elderly and children.

 ### Conclusion:
-- There is an overall expression of high rate of dissatisfaction on the departure and arrival delay, so the company may consider starting from there to improve their customer ratings and experiences.
+- There is an overall expression of high rate of dissatisfaction on the departure and arrival delay, so the company may consider starting from there to improve their customer ratings and experiences .